World Wide Dream Builders, also known as WWDB, is an Amway Motivational Organization and line of sponsorship within the Amway business.

 If you are currently involved with the World Wide Dream Builders, I applaud you.
 Worldwide Dream builders is a great Amway Motivational Organization.
 My only advice to you is don’t think WWDB is the solution to your success in Amway.
 It’s not.
 It’s only part of your success.

 You can listen to all the tapes in the world and attend every seminar, but eventually you need to apply what you learn.
-If you don’t you are only kidding yourself.
+If you don’t you apply what you’ve learned, you are only kidding yourself.

 On a side note, if you are currently (or formerly) involved with World Wide Dream Builders, why not share your story?
 I would love to hear what you liked or disliked about your experience.
 Leave a comment below to share your thoughts.
 Thanks for reading my post.

 Disclaimer: Both Amway and World Wide Dream Builders are registered trademarks.
 I am not affiliated with either organization.
 Individual results will vary.
-This is just my story.
+This is just my story and opinion.